Now Viewing Excavation & Trenching Safety Toolbox Talk

 • Utilities located and marked (call 811)

-• Safe access provided (ladder within 25 ft)
+• Safe access provided (ladder within 25 feet)

 • Spoil piles at least 2 feet from edge